-If an applicant already owns a property within the borough which is in the process of being sold Bracknell Forest is able to accept the address of the new property on submission of the appropriate evidence in support eg. a solicitor's letter showing completion.
-The address must be a permanent address; temporary addresses are not acceptable.
-If applicants are in the process of moving house within Bracknell Forest they should contact School Admissions Team for further advice.
+If an applicant already owns and resides in a property within the borough which is in the process of being sold, Bracknell Forest is able to accept the address of the new property on submission of the appropriate evidence in support of the move eg. a solicitor's letter showing completion.
+It is for the applicant to provide sufficient evidence to satisfy the Local Authority that the new address is that of the property where the child resides.
+The address used on an application must be a permanent address; temporary addresses can only be considered where evidence is provided of a genuine reason for the move.